Miami officials say football team is now in virus protocols - WHIZ News

 In the Big East, Georgetown — coached by former Hoyas and NBA great Patrick Ewing — is scheduled to play next Tuesday at Creighton.
 Providence hosts No. 15 Seton Hall on Dec.
 29.

-Elsewhere, Michigan said its game against Purdue Fort Wayne for Tuesday night is canceled due to protocols for the Mastodons program, while Grand Canyon canceled its game against Nevada on Tuesday due to COVID-19 protocols within the Antelopes’ program with no plans to reschedule.
+Elsewhere, No. 7 Kansas at Colorado on Tuesday night was canceled due to COVID-19 protocols within the Buffalos’ program.
+Also, Michigan said its game against Purdue Fort Wayne for Tuesday night is canceled due to protocols for the Mastodons program, while Grand Canyon canceled its game against Nevada on Tuesday due to COVID-19 protocols within the Antelopes’ program with no plans to reschedule.

 Coppin State canceled two road games — Thursday against George Mason and Dec.
 29 against Indiana State — due to positive tests within its program.
 The Eagles are due to return to action Jan.
 8 at South Carolina State to open Mid-Eastern Athletic Conference play.